-There’s a lot to like about Avalanche (AVAX) — and it’s showing real promise for the future.
-Lower transaction costs and faster transaction speeds compared to Ethereum (1.0) have helped AVAX launch into the list of top 15 cryptos by market cap, and another 20 projects go live on this fledgling blockchain each month on average.
+There’s a lot to like about Avalanche (AVAX) — and the Ethereum-compatible network shows real promise for the future.
+Lower transaction costs and faster transaction speeds compared to Ethereum have helped AVAX launch into the list of top 15 cryptos by market cap, and another 20 projects go live on this fledgling blockchain each month on average.

-As the network for this Ethereum competitor grows, AVAX investors who are awaiting future price appreciation have the option to earn healthy returns by staking their Avalanche tokens.
+As the network for this Ethereum competitor grows, AVAX investors awaiting future price appreciation can earn healthy returns by staking their Avalanche tokens.

 How Does Avalanche Staking Work?